Dateline: Hollywood!

 As we all learned in high school biology class, a man and a woman might perform identical jobs, but the quality of work will inevitably vary depending on the presence of a dick (in fact, six separate studies show a direct correlation between penis length and professional achievement, which is why America's Greatest Actor was either Roddy McDowell or Forrest Tucker).
 This is also why male employees are not permitted to wear pants, so that Quality Assurance personnel can more easily spot check productivity.

-It isn't surprising that Crowley would advocate for the feminist agenda, however, since she no doubt owes her position to affirmative action.
+It isn't surprising that Crowley would advocate for the feminist agenda,

 And Selwyn's writing would no doubt make 8% more sense if they hadn't snipped off his foreskin.